What is an Agile Approach, Agile Pitfalls in Construction Industry?

-- Client Involvement: As Customer is there to buy-in, hence clarity is for end product.
+- Client Involvement: As Customer is there to buy-in, hence clarity is for an end product.
 This definitely adds more value in form of reduced workload and a product which is more analogous to their specifications overall.

 - Fast Project Deployment: Consistent reviews and planning allows this strategy to speed-up productivity and minimize the number of revisions.
-The Agile project management strategy always results in a shorter deployment timescale, fewer errors, less revisions and higher customer satisfaction.
+The Agile project management strategy always results in a shorter deployment timescale, fewer errors, fewer revisions and higher customer satisfaction.

-Customers are quite clear now a days about the product they want but there is always lack to plan in advance everything if the project is a bit complex and hence the traditional methods may end up in an undesired result.
-However, if the scope document for a small & simple project is already nicely done then you may not need Agile strategy this is mainly for long term and complex projects to avoid workload and shorten the time frame in an efficient manner.
+Customers are quite clear nowadays about the product they want but there is always lack to plan in advance everything if the project is a bit complex and hence the traditional methods may end up in an undesired result.
+However, if the scope document for a small & simple project is already nicely done then you may not need Agile strategy this is mainly for a long term and complex projects to avoid workload and shorten the time frame in an efficient manner.
 However, this approach often results in problems as a client is unlikely to have been able to foresee every detail of what is essentially an extremely complex process even for a small project.

-Significance of Agile on Construction Projects
+The significance of Agile on Construction Projects

-On capital construction project the change of design or any kind is very costly in the later stage of project.
-As in construction all the tasks are done after one and other or in a linear manner, hence you need to roll-back all to make any change.
+On capital construction project the change of design or any kind is very costly in the later stage of the project.
+As in construction, all the tasks are done after one and other or in a linear manner, hence you need to roll-back all to make any change.
 This may lead to disaster in term of cost, time etc.

 How to Use Agile | Construction Industry